AndreRudolph/impulsephp-doc/docs/server/component_validation.md

 <h4><a id="component-state">Validation</a></h4>

 While you can use validation without the previous described state feature, it is highly recommended to use both of them together.
+This chapter will focus on using both of them but you are free to implement your own validation handling.